git-land/git-land/README.md

 ### Configuring remote name

 By default, `git-land` assumes the remote repository is pointed to by the git remote `origin`.
-To use a different git remote, set the `git-land.remote` option.
+To use a different default git remote, set the `git-land.remote` option.
 For example, to use a remote named `upstream`:

 ```sh